Atrox/cain/README.md

 ## Install
 __Cain__ is one single file, that you put in your `$PATH`.
 After that you can run `cain` by yourself or automate everything and let your Torrent Client handle the rest.

+## Setup
+Before you can use Cain you need to setup the configuration.
+Cain provides some sensitive defaults to get started with.
+Run `cain setup` to interactively configure Cain.

 # Configuration